Application information and references

 - Appendix A: Fees, Rates & Charges Fees listed by chapter; scroll down to Part III Article IX.
 Signs

 - Bring completed sign permit applications to the Building Inspection Division in their new offices at 301 W. Bagdad Ave.
 Suite 100 (first floor) 512-218-5550.

 - Banners now require a permit.
 Previously they were not allowed in the city.
 Bring banner permit applications to the Planning & Development Services offices at 301 W. Bagdad Ave., Suite 210 (second floor) 512-218-5428.

-- If the sign or banner is for the promotion of a special event or temporary use, it will be included as a condition of the special event or temporary use permit; a separate sign permit is not necessary (see Section 30-19: Promotional signs).
+- If the sign or banner is for the promotion of a special event or temporary use, it will be included as a condition of the special event or temporary use permit; a separate sign permit is not necessary (see Part III Section 8-87: Promotional signs).

-All sign and banner-related standards are located in Chapter 30: Signs.
-Some types of signs are exempt from the permit requirement (Section 30-3: Signs exempt from the regulations), but are still subject to standards specified in the ordinance.
+All sign and banner-related standards are located in Part III Article IX.
+Signs.
+Some types of signs are exempt from the permit requirement (Part III Section 8-72: Signs exempt from the regulations), but are still subject to standards specified in the ordinance.

 Sign standards are based on which road type they face and whether they are in a special area.
 Special area standards supersede road type standards.

-Section 30-6: Criteria for determining sign standards: road types and special areas
+Part III Section 8-74: Criteria for determining sign standards: road types and special areas

 The building sign area (total area of all the wall, awning, canopy, projecting and hanging signs) allowed on each building elevation (or street frontage) is based on the road type and the wall frontage length for each occupant.
 Special purpose building signs (window signs, banners, building scrims, signs for home occupations, parking garages and detached vehicle service canopies) are not included in the building sign total, and are subject to separate standards.